Khsid11/employee-data-base-syst/readme.md

 - Click on an employee's name to view their details on the side.
 - Click the cross sign to delete a specific employee from the database.

-## Dependencies

-None

 ## Credits

 This project is based on a tutorial from GeeksforGeeks.

-## Contributing

-Contributions are welcome!
-Please follow the guidelines in the CONTRIBUTING.md file.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.